faasflow/faas-flow-tower/README.md

 Change the `gateway_url` into `http://openfaas.gateway:8080/` if OpenFaaS deployed in the kubernets, otherwise set it to `http://gateway:8080/` for swarm.

 ###### Trace URL
 Set the `trace_url` to the swarm node ip if OpenFaaS deployed in the kubernets.
-To get a swarm node IP use
+To get a swarm node IP run teh below command on the host
 ```
 docker node inspect self --format '{{ .Status.Addr  }}'
 ```